gklka/ProfileImagePicker/README.md

 - I did not add animations
 - The color of the overlay text on the profile image is either dark or light depending on the background below it.
 I implemented this only for `solid` colors. `gradient`s use the top color for determining, and `image`s always use light color.
 We should add code to handle these cases correctly.
 - On small screens the text field can be covered by the keyboard.
+- Requires iOS 16.
+Can be back deployed on older OSs, but requires careful testing and a small amount of work

 ## Improvement ideas